-The new capital expenditure proposed for 2011-2012 totals \$1,933,384 (excluding GST) and includes the cyclical replacement of plant and equipment \$444,348; information technology \$684,621; vehicle replacement \$250,000; and Kaeo and Tauranga Bay River works of \$554,415.
+The new capital expenditure proposed for 2011-2012 totals \$2,536,142 (excluding GST) and includes the cyclical replacement of plant and equipment \$444,348; information technology \$684,621; vehicle replacement \$250,000; and Kaeo and Tauranga Bay River works of \$1,157,173.

-Repayment of the \$554,415 Kaeo and Tauranga Bay River capital works amount plus a financing cost (interest) of 7% per annum will be over seven years and will be funded from the targeted Kaeo-Whangaroa Rivers Management Rate.
+Repayment of the \$1,157,173 Kaeo and Tauranga Bay River capital works amount plus a financing cost (interest) of 7% per annum is proposed over 7 years and will be funded from the targeted Kaeo-Whangaroa Rivers Management Rate.

-New capital expenditure does not include any proposed carry forwards of unspent capital expenditure from the current financial year.
+Proposed new capital expenditure does not include any proposed carry forwards of unspent capital expenditure from the current financial year.
 At the end of the current financial year a review will be carried out on ongoing projects where capital expenditure remains unspent and where appropriate a proposal will be put to the Council's Audit and Finance Committee, requesting capital funding be carried forward into the 2011-2012 financial year to enable projects to be completed.